 Sophie is a housing and environmental justice researcher and advocate at Texas Housers.
 She derives her inspiration to work for community equity from the Jewish value of b’tselem elohim, the idea that we all exist in the image of the divine.
 Prior to working on housing justice issues, she did corporate accountability research and studied biology and public health.
 In her spare time, she provides educational workshops on topics related to Judaism and social justice as an Avodah Justice Ambassador.
 Some other interests of hers include intentional communities, hiking, dancing, and folk music.

 Rabbi Sarah Fort

-Rabbi Sarah Fort is the assistant rabbi at Congregation Beth Yeshurun.
+Rabbi Sarah Fort is an associate rabbi at Congregation Beth Yeshurun.
 She graduated from the Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles, California in 2017, and holds a BA in Government and International Politics from George Mason University in Fairfax, Virginia.
-A native of the DC area, Rabbi Fort spent years working in Jewish formal and informal education: as a youth group advisor, religious school instructor, Hillel president, and assistant preschool teacher.
-While in rabbinical school, Rabbi Fort was awarded the Jacob Pressman Award in Homiletics, interned at Shomrei Torah Synagogue, and had the opportunity to travel to Birobidzhan, Russia to serve as a camp rabbi at the JDC Bar/Bat Mitzvah Family Camp, alongside her husband, Rabbi Ariel Sholklapper.
-Together, both rabbis enjoy binging on TV shows, cooking, and traveling the world.
+A native of the DC area, Rabbi Fort spent years working in Jewish formal and informal education: youth group advisor, religious school instructor, Hillel president, and assistant preschool teacher.
+While in rabbinical school, Rabbi Fort was awarded the Jacob Pressman Award in Homiletics, interned at Shomrei Torah Synagogue, and had the opportunity to travel to Birobidzhan, Russia to serve as a camp rabbi at the JDC Bar/Bat Mitzvah Family Camp.
+She loves binge-watching TV, cooking, and traveling the world.